lorenzozanolin/Bachelor/README.md

 # bachelor
-Projects and abstracts of my bachelor's degree in Computer Science
+Projects and abstracts of my bachelor's degree in Computer Science.
+Most of the stuff is written in Italian.